+The primary Registry Authority for CCSDS Organizations is the Secretariat, but the SANA also manages a portion of this registry directly.

 CONTACTs REGISTRY OVERVIEW

 All of the persons who have roles in the operation of CCSDS, or the SANA and its registries, are managed in a Contacts Registry that is also part of the SANA.
 This registry is the normative reference for all CCSDS persons and points of contact.
 Changes to the Contacts Registry require approval from an AR who has been delegated responsibility for the Contact entries in the registry or from the appropriate HoD or PoC.
 Contacts may have one or more assigned roles.
 The set of Contact roles may be extended as needed.

+The primary Registry Authority for CCSDS Contacts is the Secretariat, but the SANA also manages a portion of this registry directly.

 Spacecraft IDENTIFIER REGISTRY OVERVIEW

-CCSDS Data Link Layer protocol frame headers include a field for a unique spacecraft identification number.
+CCSDS Data Link Layer protocol frame headers include a field for a unique spacecraft identification number (SCID).
 These numbers are requested by the organizations that develop the spacecraft and are assigned and managed by the SANA for the duration of the active mission lifetime.
-A unique identifier (OID) that is permanent is also assigned.
+A globally unique object identifier (OID) that is permanent is also assigned.
 The SCID registry includes space communication characteristics as well.
 Changes to the SCID registry requires approval from an AR who has been delegated responsibility for an organization’s entries in the registry or from the appropriate HoD or PoC.

+The Registry Authority for the CCSDS SCID registry is the SANA.

 Service Site and Aperture Registry OVERVIEW

 All of the assets that are involved in spacecraft communications and cross support should have unambiguous identification numbers (OID) assigned so that they can be properly referenced for space link communication planning, scheduling, and utilization purposes.
 These unique identifiers (OIDs) are assigned and managed by the SANA.
 The registry identifies sites where communication assets are located, and the apertures themselves.

 These cross support assets may be owned and operated by space agencies, commercial entities, or other organizations such as universities or research labs.
 The Service Site and Aperture Registry may include services offered by a site and space communication aperture characteristics (frequency bands, apertures sizes, EIRP and G/T) as well.
-Changes to the Service Site and Aperture Registry requires approval from an AR who has been delegated responsibility for an organization’s entries in the registry or from the appropriate HoD or PoC.CCSDS GLOBAL REGISTRIES
+Changes to the Service Site and Aperture Registry requires approval from an AR who has been delegated responsibility for an organization’s entries in the registry or from the appropriate HoD or PoC.

+The Registry Authority for the CCSDS SS&A registry is the SANA.

+CCSDS GLOBAL REGISTRIES

 CCSDS GLOBAL REGISTRY TYPES